filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 Python and Django are the heart of it, but there is much more.
-Some layers are only touched (like [rather minimalistic framework-less frontend javascript](https://www.obeythetestinggoat.com/book/chapter_javascript.html)), or [configuration of nginx server](https://www.obeythetestinggoat.com/book/chapter_making_deployment_production_ready.html).
+Some layers are only touched (like [rather minimalistic framework-less frontend javascript](https://www.obeythetestinggoat.com/book/chapter_javascript.html)), or [configuring an nginx server](https://www.obeythetestinggoat.com/book/chapter_making_deployment_production_ready.html).
 Other tools are introduced quietly in the background.
-For example [git version control](https://www.obeythetestinggoat.com/book/chapter_01.html#_starting_a_git_repository) is used through the whole book, and proposed methodology is going beyond the basic use cases.
+For example [git version control](https://www.obeythetestinggoat.com/book/chapter_01.html#_starting_a_git_repository) is used through the whole book, and the proposed methodology is going beyond the basic use cases.

 Far from being limited to Django testing, the book gently introduces elements of